 Thanks to the Review Team

+A team of Parent Center directors and coordinators tackled the task of identifying outreach resources of top quality, usefulness, and relevance to Parent Centers.
 The CPIR is enormously grateful to the workgroup members who contributed their time and expertise to making this a top-quality resource page.
 Specifically, we send our thanks to:

 - Andrea Bridges, Project Coordinator: The Branch/MPTAC (WA)

 - Kelly Henderson, Executive Director: Formed Families Forward (VA)

 - Andrea Mann, South Central Regional Parent Mentor: Michigan Alliance for Families (MI)

 - Miho Onaka, Program Coordinator: Open Doors for Multicultural Families (WA)

 - Nelsinia Ramos, Parent Services Coordinator: WI FACETS; Multicultural Specialist: R4PTAC (WI)

 - Esperanza Reyes, Parent Consultant & Project Coordinator: Utah Parent Center (UT)